-I think I found some key aspects — out of many — in defining the road of a senior tester to a mature one.
+I think I found some key aspects — out of many — in defining the road from a senior tester to a mature one.

-1. Taking credits for a good idea is not the ultimate goal.
+1. Taking credit for a good idea is not the ultimate goal.

-2. Communication — with developers, with other testers, with stakeholders, with designers, with business analysts, with project managers.
-When this gets improved, you know you’re on the good way.
+2. Communication — with developers, with other testers, with stakeholders, with designers, with business analysts, and with project managers.
+When this gets improved, you know you’re on the right way.
 Be proactive and don’t be afraid to raise concerns and risks.

-3. Realising how much you don’t know — and have the power to accept it and the self drive to improve yourself.
+3. Realising how much you don’t know — and having the power to accept it and the self-drive to improve yourself.

-4. Accept and assume the responsibility given — and not throwing someone else under the bus when things are not going as planned or as desired.
+4. Accept and assume the responsibility given — and not throw someone else under the bus when things are not going as planned or as desired.

-5. Helping yourself not expecting the others to do it — as I was writing in some of my previous posts, you have the responsibility of your professional growth.
+5. Helping yourself not expecting others to do it — as I was writing in some of my previous posts, you have the responsibility for your professional growth.

 7. Empathy — in this domain, empathy is very useful.
-As testers, we have to understand the users of the application we are testing and emphasise with their needs.
+As testers, we have to understand the users of the application we are testing and emphasize their needs.

 8. Giving feedback.
-Constructive feedback — we are all tempted sometimes to blame some buggy code written, or some incomplete user acceptance criteria, but the art behind this is to learn to point these kind of things in a constructive manner.
+Constructive feedback — we are all tempted sometimes to blame some buggy code written or some incomplete user acceptance criteria, but the art behind this is to learn to point these kinds of things in a constructive manner.

 I don’t have the perfect recipe to follow to become a mature tester.
 But what I do think is that maturity comes with age and experience.